jessicarush/react-notes/databases.md

 });
 ```

+There are two ways that I've found so far to handle this: one is to create a `server.js` or `server.ts` file and run the app using `node` or `tsx`.
+The second way is using an experimental feature `instrumentation.ts`.

+### Using server.js

 You can implement these handlers in a custom server file.
 First, create a `server.js` in your root directory:

 ```js